-Now let’s see, it’s all a very long time ago, maybe it was just after Napoleon lost the battle of Waterloo or maybe it was more recent, I can’t quite remember; no wait it was sometime in 1959 or thereabouts...
-We had just moved to Switzerland, all of us, the entire family, my parents, the dog, the auntie, the uncle, the cousins, the whole lot.
-The dog was maybe the most upset.
+On the move… again.
+Now let’s see, it’s all a very long time ago, maybe it was just after Napoleon lost the battle of Waterloo or maybe it was more recent, I can’t quite remember; no wait it was sometime in 1959 or thereabouts.
+We had just moved to Switzerland, all of us, the entire family, my parents, the dog, the auntie, the uncle, the cousins… the whole lot.
+The dog was maybe the most troubled by his new environment.
 Imagine having to walk on a lead on a neat and tidy Swiss road and for the first time in your life you meet a fire hydrant, suspiciously scowling at you with two huge eyes; most upsetting really when all you have seen in your life is lush trees, endless forest and the guaranteed rabbit one could pursue just for fun.

 Not sure how well we fared in the beginning but it was all very strange for a while.
-For the past year we had lived a bit in limbo.
-Sort of between Holland and a mountain resort where we could ski all winter long and learn French.
-Come to think of it… I don’t really remember any school during that time.
+For the past year, we had lived a bit in limbo.
+Sort of between the Netherlands and a mountain resort where we could ski all winter long and learn French.
+Coming to think of it… I don’t really remember any school during that time.
 I think my mother sometimes brought along one of the old colonial aunties who had been a teacher in Indonesia.
 I suppose they call that “Home teaching” nowadays.
-Whatever it was, it probably caused serious gaps in my education which may explain a lot… there again, skiing, walking, trekking and exploring, as far as my cousin and I were concerned, vastly compensated for this state of affairs.
-But then one day our house in Lausanne was finished and so the whole lot came down the mountain, and suddenly we were in what most people seem to call in “the civilised world”.
-After a series of futile attacks on various local fire hydrants even the dog in his wisdom probably decided that barking against it did not seem to move the bloody thing but there again, it might be useful to pee against it instead.
+Whatever it was, it probably caused serious gaps in my education which may explain a lot… there again, skiing, walking, trekking and exploring, as far as my cousin and I were concerned vastly compensated for this state of affairs.
+But then one day our houses in Lausanne were finished and so the whole lot came down the mountain, and suddenly we were in what most people seem to call in “the civilised world”.
+After a series of futile attacks on various local fire hydrants even the dog in his wisdom probably decided that barking against it did not seem to move the bloody thing but there again, it might be quite useful to pee against instead.